Moving more with the ESCAPE-pain Project

 Who is it aimed at helping?

-Escape Pain is predominately recommended to people with osteoarthritis 45+ who are experiencing some knee or hip pain and may have other conditions.
-People of all ages can attend many of the groups and the best place to find out where your nearest class is via the Escape Pain website.
+ESCAPE-pain is predominately recommended to people with osteoarthritis 45+ who are experiencing some knee or hip pain and may have other conditions.
+People of all ages can attend many of the groups and the best place to find out where your nearest class is via escape-pain.org

 There’s strong evidence of the benefits of group work which is why everyone attends at the same time to start and finish the 6-week block together.
 It’s an opportunity to make friends, learn more about what’s possible with arthritis and make moving a part of your daily life.